 It’s a fun story to tell, but I always make sure to remind people that I did reach the top!

 PS want more crazy travel stories?
-Read one man’s fight for survival when he got lost for three days in the Borneo Jungle or get a peek into the like of my friend Jordan, who travels the country and lives full-time in his Prius while he travels the US!
+Read one man’s fight for survival when he got lost for three days in the Borneo Jungle or get a peek into the life of my friend Jordan, who lives full-time in his Prius while he travels the US!